abgulati/hf-waitress/README.md

 - Quanto:
     - Native PyTorch Quantization technique - versatile pytorch quantization toolkit.
-    - The underlying method used is the linear quantization.
+    - The underlying method used is linear quantization.
     - Supports: CPU, GPU, Apple Silicon
     - Supported Quantization Levels: int8, int4 and int2
-    - No significant memory-savings observed, but boasts broader hardware compatibility.
+    - NOTE: At load time, the model will report a high memory footprint but actual memory-usage will be significantly lower.

 - HQQ:
     - Half-Quadratic Quantization (HQQ) implements on-the-fly quantization via fast robust optimization.
 It doesn’t require calibration data and can be used to quantize any model.